-Coveted Hudson Valley offers this beautiful home at $695K for 2,685 square feet and 3 bedrooms, 2 baths.
-It’s located at 93 Green Street, just walking distance from popular shopping on Warren Street, plus you can watch beautiful sunsets on the Hudson River.
+Coveted Hudson Valley offers this beautiful home at $665K for 2,068 square feet and 4 bedrooms, 4 baths.
+It’s located at 836 Columbia Street, just walking distance from popular shopping and entertainment options, plus you can watch beautiful sunsets near the Hudson River.
 This house is perfect for a weekend getaway

-This gorgeous home located in Dutchess County in Poughkeepsie is at 3 Kinderhook Drive.
-This listing is the perfect starter upstate home with a quaint neighborhood and park-like backyard.
-You can upgrade the backyard with a pool, playset or patio and transform the inner workings of the home in whatever style you would like.
+This gorgeous home located in Dutchess County in Poughkeepsie is at 97-105 Kingwood Park.
+This listing is the perfect stately upstate home with a quaint neighborhood and park-like backyard.
+With 5 bedrooms and 6 bathrooms, you have a ton of space to move around and decorate the space however you want.
+This palace would be all yours.

-Spackenkill schools nearby, as are the Metro North trains and Interstate Route 84.
-Two levels with a detached garage and washer and dryer means you can turn this home into the upstate oasis of your dreams, never needing to venture back to the city for anything.
+Spackenkill schools are nearby, as are the Metro North trains and Interstate Route 84.
+Two levels with a detached garage and a large swimming pool means you can turn this home into the upstate oasis of your dreams, never needing to venture back to the city for anything.

 Off the Grid Opportunity

-This 3 bed, 2 bath secluded rustic retreat can be found on 965 Country Route 30 in Altmar.
-Wood paneling throughout the home provides the perfect background for any of your hunting or woodland paraphernalia.
-Hardwood cabinets and black granite counters adorn the kitchen, perfect for morning flapjacks.
-With a 4 car garage detached from the home, you have plenty of space to hold your ATV or snowmobile in between trips down the road to Salmon River.
+This 4 bed, 2 bath secluded rustic retreat can be found on 265 Cc Road in Williamstown, NY.
+This unique home provides an eclectic yet perfect background for any of your hunting or woodland paraphernalia.
+Hardwood oak cabinets and granite counters adorn the kitchen, perfect for morning flapjacks.
+With a 2 car garage attached from the home, you have plenty of space to hold your ATV or snowmobile in between trips down the road to Salmon River.
 If you want to go off the grid, this is the place for you.